BCDevOps/openshift-wiki/docs/HowTo/UpdatePatroni.md

 ## Step 4: Tagging your Image

 Please ensure that you tag your new image with the same tag that your current deployment is using.
-This is necessary to ensure that you don't need to scale down your stateful set.
+This will allow us to apply the new image by simply restarting each pod one at a time.

 ## Step 5: Restart Non-Leader Pods

 **Note: Steps 5 and 6 need to be completed within a few minutes of each other.**

-Delete one of the member pods (**not the leader**) in your cluster.
+Kill one of the member pods (**not the leader**) in your cluster.

 When it restarts, it will not enter a ready state.
 When you check `patronictl list` this member will show as not running, and the log will indicate that postgres has not started.
 This is all expected behaviour.
 Run `patronictl version` on the restarted member pod to ensure that it displays the new version of patroni.